codetesla51/code_quiz/readme.md

 ## Overview
-This repository contains a collection of coding questions along with their solutions In **PHP** and **Python**.
-The questions focus on various programming concepts and algorithms, providing a resource for learners and developers to practice and improve their coding skills.
+This repository contains a collection of coding questions along with their solutions in PHP and Python.
+The questions focus on various programming concepts and algorithms, providing a valuable resource for learners and developers to practice and enhance their coding skills.

-#### Code example files can be found in the solutions folder of the
+#### Code Example Files
-repository.Please check there for full implementations For **PHP** and **Python** codees.
+You can find the complete implementations in the `solutions` folder of the repository.
+Please check there for the full code examples in both **PHP** and **Python**.

 ---

 ## Table of Contents